 Arnold Palmer design set in the hills above Lake Bellaire with significant elevation change and resort stay-and-play packages.

-Arnold Palmer designed The Legend at Shanty Creek in 1986, and the course reflects the philosophy that defined Palmer's approach to both playing and building golf: aggressive lines are rewarded, conservative play is safe but penalized in scoring, and the terrain is used to create drama rather than difficulty for its own sake.
+Shanty Creek's Legend is the Arnold Palmer course in the hills above Lake Bellaire, opened in 1986 about 40 minutes northeast of Traverse City.
+It reflects the philosophy that defined Palmer's approach to building courses: aggressive lines are rewarded, conservative play is safe but penalised in scoring, and the terrain is used to create drama rather than difficulty for its own sake.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.